camillewalim/cw-github-pharmacon/README.md

    have a hundred of valid DB credentials for dev infrastucture and dozen for prod infrastructure.
  - __8:00 am__ : Black Hacking Phase: Your employees arrived at work and discover :
-   DDOS attack on servers with valid oauth secrets, dropped or corrupted or locked DB, messed dev environments, leaked information, etc.
+   DDOS attack on servers with valid oauth secrets, dropped or corrupted or locked DB, messed dev environments, leaked information (emails, company data, employee data), etc.